-“These Year of the Car products, along with the 500-horsepower Ford GT and a new midsize five-passenger sedan, are redefining the car segment for the Blue Oval,” said Pardo.
-“They set an impressive benchmark for design, comfort, versatility and safety that will directly resonate with customers.”
+Ford also hoped that the events of the weekend would connect with consumers, thereby driving sales well into the future.
+“These Year of the Car products, along with the 500-horsepower Ford GT and a new midsize five-passenger sedan, are redefining the car segment for the Blue Oval,” said Camilo Pardo, Ford SVT and GT designer.
+“They set an impressive benchmark for design, comfort, versatility, and safety that will directly resonate with customers.”

 For Mustang enthusiasts and Ford die-hards the world over, the weekend’s crowning moment involved watching a uniquely detailed 2005 Mustang GT Pace car as it led a full pack of the nation’s most revered racers onto the track.
 This was not the first time that the Mustang had served as the official pace car of a large-scale event, but was quite special nonetheless.

 At the time, the Mustang had just celebrated its 40th anniversary and was in the midst of a generational divide in production.
 2005 served as the inaugural year of production for the fifth-generation Mustang, following the retirement of the fourth-generation Mustang after eleven years in production.